Hear what our puppy parents have to say about what life is like taking care of our assistance dogs in training.

 When it was time for him to move on I was heartbroken and it was hard for the first few weeks.
 I did meet his new partner and the bond between the two was amazing and I knew then he was settled and happy.

 Shortly after Red left, a new puppy arrived, a black Labrador called Ace.
 I will not deny that the first couple of weeks are hard.
-As with any puppy, they need to be house training and cannot be left, and it usually takes time for them to settle to a new environment.
-Once the initial period is over its lovely to introduce them to different situations and general socialising.
+As with any puppy, they need to be house trained and cannot be left, and it usually takes time for them to settle to a new environment.
+Once the initial period is over it’s lovely to introduce them to different situations and general socialising.

 Once again, it was time for him to move on and for Reme Fox Red female Labrador to move in.
 She was a treat to look after and was going to be my last but somehow once she had moved on I felt a void in my life so it was not long before my 4th puppy arrived – another black Labrador called Yeoman who is still in training.